Flight-Free-UK/flight_free_uk_website/source/posts/podcast-episode-8-stay-at-home-travel.html.markdown

 This is turning into a bit of an advert for Jersey! – it's a great flight free destination for anyone wanting a bit of a foreign feel to their holiday, but without needing a passport.
 Ferries go from Poole or Portsmouth and there are high speed options as well as slower ones – just remember to take some Kwells because the Channel can be quite rough.

 Travelling locally is going to be really key in addressing the climate crisis, because there just isn’t room for taking lots of flights in a low-carbon future.

+> "Travelling locally is really key in addressing the climate crisis - there just isn’t room for taking lots of flights in a low-carbon future."

 We've already seen we can have those authentic, exciting travel experiences without going very far.
 And as lockdown has forced us to stay still and appreciate what’s on our doorstep, maybe this is the mindset we need to take forwards, in order to still have those experiences, without it costing the earth.

 ### *Steph:*